Barcha: Use in combat

+Use in magic

 The barcha is also considered a magical weapon used in a shaman's education.
 Along with purbe, a wooden ritual knife, and thudung, a drum, the lance was taught to the guru's student through participation in rituals.
 Variations of the barcha include the snake-like Nagini Barcha and the hand-shaped Karpa Barcha.
 Nagini Barcha was identified as the weapon used by the Sikh warrior Bachittar Singh during the siege of Lohgarh.